BushraYusufkhan/My-Master-s-Thesis-Project/README.md

       $R1 $R2
 done
 ```
-For two of the samples, I used different value for -n and -q.
+For one of the samples, I used different value for -n and -q.
 ```
 cutadapt \
   -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCA \